Ciaxur/context_cc/README.md

 # Context Implementation
-Implementation of golang's Context in C++
+A naive implementation of golang's Context in C++